wilsonianb/ofc-bootstrap/USER_GUIDE.md

 Alternatively, there are two automated ways you can create a GitHub App, but the GitHub OAuth configuration cannot be automated at this time.

-1) Fully-automatic `ofc-bootstrap create-github-app` command - this is in Alpha status, but will generate a YAML file you can use with `--file` / `-f` as an override
+1) Fully-automatic `ofc-bootstrap create-github-app` command - this is in Alpha status, but will generate a YAML file you can use with `--file` / `-f` as an verride
 2) Semi-automatic [GitHub App generator](http://alexellis.o6s.io/github-app)

-### Setup your access control

-Access control to your OFC is controlled by a text file containing a list of valid usernames or organisations.
-This list only needs to contain organisation names, or the names of the users who are hosting repositories that OFC will manage.

-Create a new GitHub repository with a CUSTOMERS Access Control List (ACL) file.

-> Note: This repository should not contain any code or functions.

-* Create a new public GitHub repo
-* Add a file named `CUSTOMERS` and place each username or GitHub org you will use on a separate line
-* Find the GitHub "raw" URL (CDN)
-* Copy and paste the raw URL into th `init.yaml` file in `customers_url: `

 ### Decide if you're using a LoadBalancer